MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 1. Use F6 (**Build Solution**) to build your client application.
 If you have no build errors, use F5 (**Start debugging**) to run your application.

 2. If your project builds and runs successfully, the application will prompt for an access token, each time the SDK calls your `AcquireOAuth2Token()` method.
-As you did previously in the "List sensitivity labels" Quickstart, run your PowerShell script to acquire the token each time, using the values provided. `AcquireOAuth2Token()` will attempt to use a previously generated token, if the requested authority and resource are the same:
+As you did previously in the "List sensitivity labels" Quickstart, run your PowerShell script to acquire the token each time, using the values provided for $authority and $resourceUrl.

    ```console
    Run the PowerShell script to generate an access token using the following values, then copy/paste it below: